 Most Florida home insurance policies cover your home for hurricane wind damage.
 Your Kin policy includes a hurricane deductible for this reason.
 It applies once per calendar year when you make a claim for losses caused by hurricane winds.

 All Florida property insurance providers are required to offer coverage for wind damage caused during hurricanes.
 Hurricane deductibles are usually available as the following percentages of your policy's dwelling insurance:

 - 1 percent

 - 2 percent (this is Kin’s default option)

 So if you have $300,000 in dwelling coverage and a 2 percent hurricane deductible, you’d be responsible for paying the first $6,000 toward a hurricane-wind loss.

 As with most insurance policies, the higher your deductible, the lower your monthly premiums.

-Your homeowners policy can cover certain types of water damage, such as damage caused by burst pipes or an overflowing sump pump.
-However, your standard homeowners insurance policy and your hurricane coverage don’t cover flood damage caused by storm surges.
+As for flood damage that typically accompanies hurricanes, your standard home insurance can't cover that loss.
+While your homeowners policy can cover certain types of water damage, such as damage caused by burst pipes or an overflowing sump pump, it won't cover flood damage caused by storm surges.
 Only flood insurance can do that.

 Most of Florida is considered a Special Flood Hazard Area (SFHA).
 These areas are close to the coasts and other major bodies of water.
 Homeowners in SFHAs are required to have flood insurance.